Run all unit and integration tests

 Testing#

-.
+Testing is run with pytest.
 To run all tests, make sure the dev dependencies are installed and run:

 # Run all unit and integration tests